swannodette/swannodette.github.com/_posts/2016-06-03-tools-for-thought.md

 Ah wishful thinking!
 How we adore thee.
-We know the first part of a `let` expression has to be the symbol `let` (Duh!), we're ignoring `::bindings` for now, and we know that we'll have zero or many forms after the bindings.
+We know the first part of a `let` expression has to be the symbol `let` (Duh!), we're ignoring `::bindings` for now, and we know that we'll have zero or more forms after the bindings.
 After some hammocking we give `::bindings` a go &mdash;

 ```clj